Fr. Lawrence Llona, SVD

 Philippines

-Head for Ivana to visit the San Jose Obrero Church, one of the best preserved churches in the region.
+Head for Ivana.
 Stop by at the Honesty Coffee Shop, one of the most famous man-made attractions in Batanes.
 Uniquely known for its business concept, the store is unmanned and solely relies on the honesty of the customers for payment of goods.
+Drive south to the San Jose de Obrero Church, one of the best preserved churches in the region.
+Visit the iconic House of Dakay, one of the oldest houses in Batanes.

-Proceed to the tiny Diura fishing village.
+Enjoy a scenic stop at the Chawa View Deck to gaze at wonderful, picturesque views of the cliffs and South China Sea.
+Catch a glimpse of the Ivatan way of life on your visit to the tiny Diura fishing village.
 Here, fishermen perform the Kapayvanuvanua ritual to signify the start of the fishing season.
-Head for the captivating town of Mahatao to visit the historic San Carlos Borromeo Church.
+Visit the enchanting town of Mahatao to see the historic San Carlos Borromeo Church.
 Built by the Dominicans in 1789, San Carlos Borromeo Church is recognized as one of the cultural icons of the Philippines.

-Cap off your pilgrimage in Racuh Apayaman, more commonly known as “Marlboro Country.”
-Be awed by the magnificent panoramic view of the ocean, windswept cliffs rising above the sea and lush green pastureland with a handful of cows leisurely grazing.
+Cap off your pilgrimage at the iconic Racuh Apayaman, more commonly known as “Marlboro Country.”
+Marvel at the magnificent paranomic view of the ocean, windswept cliffs rising above the sea and lush green pastureland with a handful of cows leisurely grazing.
 Enjoy the moment where the ambience is simply sublime.

 Join a 4-day Pilgrimage to Batanes with Fr.
-Lawrence Llona, SVD leaving on February 3, 2019 and savor your inner serenity amidst the scenic Batanes landscape, a glimpse of heaven on earth.
+Lawrence Llona leaving on March 19, 2020 and savor your inner serenity amidst the scenic Batanes landscape, a glimpse of heaven on earth.

 1) 50 % deposit is required upon reservation.

-2) Deadline for full payment should be at least one (1) month before departure date.
+2) Deadline for full payment should be at least one (1) month before the departure date.

 3) Cancellation Charges: